geotools/geotools/docs/user/library/coverage/imageio.rst

 * RPF TOC
 * SRP (ASRP/USRP) formats

-To make use of gdal-bridge functionality:
+To make use of the GDAL based coverage readers:

-* gdal must be installed
+* GDAL must be installed
-* linux: Include gdal libraries in LD_LIBRARY_PATH environmental variable
+* linux: Include GDAL libraries in ``LD_LIBRARY_PATH`` environmental variable
-* windows: Include gdal libraries in PATH environmental variable
+* windows: Include GDAL libraries in ``PATH`` environmental variable
+* macos: Include GDAL libraries in ``java.library.path`` system property
-* GDAL_DATA environmental variable set to the location of gdal, ogr and proj libraries
+* ``GDAL_DATA`` environmental variable set to the location of GDAL, OGR and PROJ libraries
-* Environmental variable GDAL_PATH set to the location of your gdal installation
+* Environmental variable ``GDAL_PATH`` set to the location of your GDAL installation
-* Environmental variable PROJ_LIB set the the location of PROJ
+* Environmental variable ``PROJ_LIB`` set the the location of PROJ

-See ImageIO-EXT page on `GDAL-framework-and-plugins <https://github.com/geosolutions-it/imageio-ext/wiki/GDAL-framework-and-plugins>`__ for more info about the list of supported formats and available drivers.
+See the ImageIO-EXT page on `GDAL-framework-and-plugins <https://github.com/geosolutions-it/imageio-ext/wiki/GDAL-framework-and-plugins>`__ for more info about the list of supported formats and available drivers.

-This functionality makes use of gdal SWIG bindings, with gdal 3.2 bindings included at the time of writing via transitive dependency:
+This functionality makes use of GDAL SWIG bindings, with GDAL 3.2 bindings included at the time of writing via transitive dependency:

 .. code-block:: xml